awslabs/graphstorm/docs/source/cli/graph-construction/distributed/gsprocessing/aws-infra/index.rst

 ================================================
-Running distributed processing jobs on AWS Infra
+Running GSProcessing jobs on AWS Infra
 ================================================

 After successfully building the Docker image and pushing it to